 Example: Read PDF documents with images using Docling Reader¶

 As we have seen in previous examples, reading a PDF is not a simple task.
-In this case, we will see how to read a PDF using Docling framework, and connect this library into Visual Language Models to extract text or get annotations from images.
+In this case, we will see how to read a PDF using the Docling framework, and connect this library into Visual Language Models to extract text or get annotations from images.

 Connecting to a VLM to extract text and analyze images¶